quicksilver/manual/docs/Text.md

 The **Display Dialog** action is similar to the **Large Type** action but it uses a standard dialog box with an OK button.
 The advantage is that it can be moved around and it will say visible until the OK button is clicked.
 It is disabled by default, enabled it in the Action preferences.

-The **Speak Text (Say)** action uses OS X’s speech synthesizer to speak the text out loud.
+The **Speak Text (Say)** action uses macOS’s speech synthesizer to speak the text out loud.
 It is disabled by default, enable it in the Action preferences.
 The voice used is set in the Speech System Preferences in the Text to Speech tab.
 Try it with the **Run after Delay…** action to create a voice alarm.
 See the Command Objects and Droplets section for more details.
 I thought it might be useful for pronouncing foreign words but my attempts at Japanese and French with B51 didn’t work very well.

-System Services are some of the more underutilized features of OS X. Applications register features that are available system-wide in every application’s menu.
+System Services are some of the more underutilized features of macOS.
+Applications register features that are available system-wide in every application’s menu.
 Many services are only enabled while text is selected.
 The Services Menu Module plugin makes all the system Services available in Quicksilver.
 E.g., Sticky Notes users will like the **Make New Sticky Note** action.

 The Web Searches section describes using the Web Search Module plugin.
 With text in the first pane, use the **Find With…** action and choose a saved web search in the  third pane.
 The search results appear in the default browser.
 See the Web Searches section for configuration details and how to make a trigger with the Current Selection proxy object.